Last updated on June 29, 2026

 How Many Towns Are There in MTG?

-There are currently 23 towns in Magic, all of which are linked to the Final Fantasy set or its Commander decks.
+There are 23 towns in Magic, all of which are linked to the Final Fantasy set or its Commander decks.

 There aren’t any plans to errata previous townlike cards.
 Sorry Gavony Township and Port Town.